faizhasif/ideagen-test/README.md

 ```

 ### Database Migration
-Run the following command to migrate the database.
+Run the following command to migrate and seed the database.

 ```
-./vendor/bin/sail artisan migrate
+./vendor/bin/sail artisan migrate --seed
 ```

 ## Interacting with the project